-The Mayo Clinic research group defines narcissistic personality disorder as “a mental disorder in which people have an inflated sense of their own importance and a deep need for admiration."
+Narcissists have an inflated sense of their own importance and need to be admired.
 Narcissism is often marked by a lack of true intimacy in relationship (3).

 7. Relational Abuse

 For the purpose of this writing, relational abuse is defined as the repeated mistreatment of an individual.
-Examples of relational abuse include: Verbal, emotional, physical, and/or sexual abuse.
-Pathological manipulation.
-Pathological Narcissism.
-Pathological passive-aggressiveness.
-Excessive control and dominance.
-For more on this subject, see my books "How to Successfully Handle Manipulative People ", " How to Successfully Handle Narcissists ", and " How to Successfully Handle Passive-Aggressive People "
+Examples of relational abuse include verbal, emotional, physical, and/or sexual abuse, pathological manipulation, pathological narcissism, pathological passive-aggressiveness, and excessive control and dominance.

 8. Life Habit Abuse

-Life habit abuses are traits which, although may or may not directly involve the partner (such as a secret gambling addiction), may ultimately affect the relationship in a destructive way.
-Examples of life habit abuse include: Drug addiction.
-Alcohol addiction.
-Gambling addiction.
-Sexual addiction.
+Life habit abuses are traits that, although they may or may not directly involve the partner (such as a secret gambling addiction), they may ultimately affect the relationship in a destructive way.
+Examples of life habit abuse include drug addiction, alcohol addiction, gambling addiction, and sexual addiction.

 9. Grown Apart, Boredom, Staleness, Rut